Skip to main content

 Painful Sex

-PAINFUL SEX Painful sex involving the vagina, vulva or pelvic area is a common problem, and 3 out of 4 people with a vagina will experience it at some stage in their life.
-For some, this may be temporary, while for others it may be a long-term problem.
-Sex is a normal and enjoyable part of many people’s lives and is often an important part of a relationship.
-Pain with sex can be very upsetting and can lead to avoiding sex and intimacy, which in turn can affect your relationship.
-WHERE CAN THE PAIN OCCUR?
-Pain with sex can occur on the outside (the vulva), in the area surrounding the vagina,...
+Painful Sex Painful sex involving the vagina, vulva, or pelvic area is a common problem.
+3 out of 4 people with a vagina will experience it at some stage in their life.
+For some this pain may be temporary, while for others it may be a longer-term problem Sex is a normal and enjoyable part of many people’s lives and is often an important part of a relationship.
+Pain with sex can be upsetting and can lead to avoiding sex and intimacy, which in turn can affect your relationship.
+Where Can The Pain Occur?
+Pain with sex can occur on the outside genital area (the vulva), in the area...

 Continue reading